JaxWil24/Hearing_Aid_Accessibility/README.md

      a. price of OTC hearing aids in locations with a Costco vs areas without a Costco Or price of OTC hearing aids at Costco vs Competitors
      b. increasing the zip codes "with" a Costco to those zip codes in a 10 mile radius of a Costco

 # Database

   1. Agreed upon using AWS S3 data repository for shared use of project files.
-Easy to share work and connect to multiple
+Easy to share work and connect to code files.

      a. combined data table(s)
+        * 3 csv files used for data in this project: 1) Costco locations with & without hearing aid center, 2) 2019 census demographics & 3) 2021 census American Community survey data.
+        * Python, Pandas and jupyter notebook used to preprocess the data down to 34 columns x 32110 rows(zip codes)
      b. project notebooks
         * Preprocessing
         * Machine Learning